-The first example shows that 10-digit dialed numbers that have a destination domain of "avayalab.com" uses route policy to Avaya SBCE as defined in Section Error!
-Reference source not found.7.
+The first example shows that 11-digit dialed numbers that has a destination domain of "avayalab.com" uses route policy to Avaya SBCE as defined in Section Error!
+Reference source not found..

-The second example shows that inbound 10-digit numbers assigned by ThinkTel with domain "avayalab.com" to use route policy to Communication Manager as defined in Section Error!
-Reference source not found.7.
+The second example shows that inbound 11-digit numbers with domain "avayalab.com" to use route policy to Communication Manager as defined in Section Error!
+Reference source not found..
+These are the DID numbers assigned to the enterprise by Ironton.